Mercedes-Benz · GLE-Class · 2022

 The 2022 Mercedes-Benz GLE-Class received an overall safety rating of 5 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2022 Mercedes-Benz GLE-Class are engine (9 reports), tires (7 reports), fuel system, gasoline (5 reports).
+The most commonly reported complaint categories for the 2022 Mercedes-Benz GLE-Class are engine (9 reports), tires (7 reports), unknown or other (5 reports).

 Look up recalls and complaints for any year, make, and model.